CAVIUS TECHNICAL REPORT 051-1

 If the HUB does not work according to the manual and after you have gone through the trouble shooting guide, please contact the place of sales for further assistance.

-If the Hub is not able to connect to the Internet try to restart your home router or check with your local Internet provider for any fallouts in your area.
+If the Hub is not able to connect to the Internet try to restart your home router or take out the RJ45 data cable also try to check with your local Internet provider for any fallouts in your area.

 Before proceeding with more complicated steps, try connecting the hub to a router at another location.
 If the hub works elsewhere, then please proceed to step 4.